immcantation/shazam/docs/topics/distToNearest.md

 normalize
 :   method of normalization.
 The default is `"length"`, which divides the distance by the length of the sequence group.
-If `"none"` then no normalization if performed
+If `"none"` then no normalization if performed.

 symmetry
 :   if model is hs5f, distance between seq1 and seq2 is either the